-- blanket bog habitats. - Loss of peatland habitats including dry and wet heath, and a) To restore and enhance a minimum of 141 Ha of modified bog habitats within the site (Habitat Management Areas (HMAs) 1, 2 and 3). - b) To expand restoration up to 220 Ha of improved habitat within the 10 years of commissioning the development (HMAs 4, 5 and 6).
+- Loss of peatland habitats including dry and wet heath, and a) To restore and enhance a minimum of 141 Ha of modified bog habitats within the site (Habitat blanket bog habitats.
+To restore and enhance a minimum of 141 Ha of modified bog habitats within the site (Habitat Management Areas (HMAs) 1, 2 and 3). - b) To expand restoration up to 220 Ha of improved habitat within the 10 years of commissioning the development (HMAs 4, 5 and 6).